pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 executing statements, and database connections remade if the connection is not usable.
 This value is by default "false", meaning connections will not be checked before they are reused.
 Enabling this option will incur a small impact on performance.

-The optional environment variable ``POSTGRES_POOL_TIMEOUT`` may be used to control how many seconds to wait before raising a "pool exhausted" exception for a connection to be returned to a pool that has already opened the maximum number of connections configured by ``POSTGRES_POOL_SIZE`` and ``POSTGRES_MAX_OVERFLOW``.
-If set, a floating point number is required.
-The default value is 30.

 The optional environment variable ``POSTGRES_LOCK_TIMEOUT`` may be used to enable a timeout on acquiring an 'EXCLUSIVE' mode table lock when inserting stored events.
 To avoid interleaving